Architecture

 About the 2+4 Option

-The 2+4 option is an accelerated route designed for well-prepared students entering the major directly after graduating from high school.
-In this program, two years of full-time coursework address the basic principles of architectural design and satisfy fundamental University core requirements in the arts and sciences as well as those job-related skills that are needed for entry-level professional positions in architecture or related fields.
+The 2+4 option is suitable for well-prepared students entering the Bachelor of Architecture degree directly after graduating from high school.
+In this program, two years of full-time coursework address the basic principles of architectural design and satisfy fundamental Drexel University core requirements in the arts and sciences as well as those job-related skills that are needed for entry-level professional positions in architecture or related fields.
 A comprehensive review of performance will take place after each year to ensure that students are making sufficient progress in all areas.
-After successfully completing the minimum requirements of the full-time phase, students find full-time employment in the building industry, including architecture firms, while continuing their academic program part-time in the evening for four additional years.
+At the end of the sophomore year, a more thorough review of performance and advancement will be conducted to decide if the student is ready to move into the next phase of the accredited degree program in architecture.
+After successfully completing the minimum requirements of the full-time phase of Studio 2 and the co-requisite curriculum for that level, students are supported to find full-time employment in the building industry, including architecture firms, while continuing their academic program part-time in the evening for four additional years.

-About the Part-time Evening Program
+About the Part-time Evening Option

 The Integrated Path to Architectural Licensure (IPAL) Program

-- Passage of all divisions of the Architect Registration Examination (ARE).
+- Passage of all divisions of the Architect Registration Examination (ARE)

-- Architectural engineers specialize in the design of engineering systems within buildings.
+- Architectural Engineers specialize in the design of engineering systems within buildings.
 Architectural engineers earn Bachelor of Science degrees and become professional engineers with the required experience and state examinations.
 Students whose interests are focused on the technological and engineering aspects of buildings should review Drexel's major in Architectural Engineering offered by the College of Engineering.

 Degree Requirements (2 + 4 Option)